openthc/data/README.md

 The files may be delivered as `zip`, and internally they are labeled as `csv` files.
 They may use a comma, they may use a TAB.

-### Importing

-Use `./bin/leafdata.sh`.
-I usually let it do one at a time, and time that request.

 ----